ju-c/stars/README.md

 - [zagaran/django-template](https://github.com/zagaran/django-template) - Django Template is a cookiecutter that automates the installation and configuration of Django with optional features.
 - [jrief/django-formset](https://github.com/jrief/django-formset) - Building beautiful Forms in Django with a contemporary User eXperience has never been easier.
 - [fabiocaccamo/django-redirects](https://github.com/fabiocaccamo/django-redirects) - :arrow_right_hook: :white_check_mark: redirects as they should be, with full control.
-- [healthchecks/healthchecks](https://github.com/healthchecks/healthchecks) - A cron monitoring tool written in Python & Django
+- [healthchecks/healthchecks](https://github.com/healthchecks/healthchecks) - Open-source cron job and background task monitoring service, written in Python & Django
 - [rtts/djhtml](https://github.com/rtts/djhtml) - Django/Jinja template indenter
 - [epicserve/django-base-site](https://github.com/epicserve/django-base-site) - The Django Base Site is a Django site that is built using the best Django practices and comes with all the common Django packages that you need to jumpstart your next project.
 - [justinmayer/django-autoslug](https://github.com/justinmayer/django-autoslug) - AutoSlugField for Django.
 Supports (but not does not require) unidecode/pytils for transliteration.
 Old issue tracker is at Bitbucket: https://bitbucket.org/neithere/django-autoslug/issues